-William Shakespeare's The Tempest provides a comprehensive critique on post colonial issues such as language, power, identity and hybridity.
-Nabila Islam (2015) projects the colonizers' use of various kinds of tools such as intellectual, political, psychological, and lingual etc to maintain their hegemony over colonized.
+Shakespeare's William The Tempest provides a comprehensive critique on post colonial issues such as language, power, hybridity.
+Nabila Islam identity and (2015)projectsthe colonizers' use of various kinds of tools such as intellectual, political, psychological, and lingual etc to maintain their hegemony over colonized.
 Prospero suffers from identity crisis and displacement when he was exiled to an island by his brother Antonio.
 Later on, Prospero dominated over that island and subjugated its inhabitants with his magical powers.
 The issue of race is highlighted through the characters of Caliban and Prospero as slave and master respectively and Caliban was exploited by his master Prospero.

-Caribbean literature like other colonial literatures projects the problems of crisis of identity, hybridity, dislocation, rootlessness and fragmented psychology as a result of colonialism.
+Caribbean literature like other colonial literaturesprojects the problems of crisis of identity, hybridity, dislocation, rootlessness and fragmented psychology as a result of colonialism.
 V.S.
 Naipaul, a Caribbean author, deals with the subject matters of identity crisis, hybridity and displacement in his works.
 His well-known work The Mimic Men (1967) is a critique of the traumatic experiences of colonization.
-Tahsin Culhaoglu (2015) explicates that the novel is about the experiences of Caribbean people, their colonization, subjection, victimization, subjugation, dehumanization and distinction by the European colonialisers.
+Tahsin Culhaoglu (2015) explicates that the novel is about the experiences of Caribbean people, their colonization, subjection, victimization, subjugation, dehumanization the distinction by European colonialisers.
 Ralph Singh - the protagonist of The Mimic Men - feels without a background, history and identity because of his uprootedness which symbolizes his search for identity and belongingness (Akhtar and Hayat, 2020).
 According to Ralph the European masters have made them heavily dependent on them and disrupted their sense of dignity.

-Many critics have applauded Malouf's concentration on Australian history, social structure, politics, language individual and national identity in the work under study.
-Nazan Yildiz (2018) points out the fragility of human identity within the British colonies.
-According to Yildiz, Malouf presents the native culture through a white black child whose hybrid identity is questioned by the white settlers.
-James Tulip (1996) affirms that the novel deals with "the story acceptance, rejection of and a partial reconciliation" (p.
-69).
-Furthermore, it explores the sense of loss after the episode of colonization.
-The characters feel that they have lost their sense of identity especially Gemmy who becomes the victim of double consciousness due to his third space between aborigines and settlers but he gets partial acknowledgement from both the civilizations.
+critics Many have applauded concentration Malouf's on Australian history, social structure, politics, language individual and national identity in the work under study.
+Nazan Yildiz (2018) points out the fragility of human identity within the colonies.According British to Yildiz.
+Maloufpresents the native culture through a white black child whose hybrid identity is questioned by the white settlers.
+James Tulip (1996) affirms that the novel deals with "the story of acceptance, rejection and a partial reconciliation" (p.69).
+Furthermore, explores the sense of loss after the episode of colonization.
+The characters feel that they have lost theirsense of identity especially Gemmy who becomes the victim of double consciousness due to his third space between aborigines and settlers but he gets partial acknowledgement from both the civilizations.